-Every year, Hemophilia of South Carolina sets aside funds to support higher education scholarships.
-To be considered for an HSC Scholarship, an applicant must meet the following criteria: 1.
+The Bleeding Disorders Association of South Carolina sets aside funds generated by fundraisers each year to privide financial support for college scholarships.
+To be considered for a BDASC Scholarship, an applicant must meet the following criteria: 1.
 Must be a resident of South Carolina; 2.
 Must be enrolled or accepted at an accredited educational institution, to include accredited colleges, universities, and technical and vocational schools; 3.
-Must have a bleeding disorder; or be a dependent child of a person with a bleeding disorder; be a sibling of a person with a bleeding disorder; be a parent of a dependent child with a bleeding disorder; be a spouse of someone with a bleeding disorder.
+Must have a disgnosis of a bleeding disorder; or be a dependent child of a person with a bleeding disorder; be a sibling of a person with a bleeding disorder; be a parent of a dependent child with a bleeding disorder; or be a spouse of someone with a bleeding disorder.
 Applications must be completed and received before the deadline dates.
 The Chapter will determine each year how many scholarships to award depending on funds received within each year and the number of qualified applications received.
 In addition, two special scholarships will be awarded each year described below:

 Mark Asbury Eichelberger Memorial Scholarship